 What is Concerta?

-Concerta (methylphenidate) is a central nervous system stimulant.
+Concerta is a central nervous system stimulant prescription medicine.
 It affects chemicals in the brain and nerves that contribute to hyperactivity and impulse control.

-Concerta extended-release tablets are used to treat attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), and narcolepsy.
+Concerta extended-release tablets are used to treat attention deficit hyperactivity disorder (ADHD) in children 6 years of age and older, adolescents, and in adults up to the age of 65.

 You should not use Concerta if you have glaucoma, tics or Tourette's syndrome, or severe anxiety, tension, or agitation.

-Do not use Concerta if you have taken an MAO inhibitor in the past 14 days, including isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.
+Do not use Concerta if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, or tranylcypromine or have used a methylene blue injection.

 Before taking this medicine

-You should not use this medicine if you are allergic to methylphenidate, or if you have:
+You should not use Concerta if you are allergic to methylphenidate.

 a personal or family history of tics (muscle twitches) or Tourette's syndrome; or